- Twitter Marketing Pros and Cons

+The Twitter marketing pros and cons include a huge pro.
 One word – traffic.
 In a lean economy, entrepreneurs need to be smarter and more creative to build traffic and a steady following of interested visitors.
 The impact that social media has on businesses has only begun.
 Its power of transmitting information quickly and efficiently is immense and unlikely to go away any time soon.

 Pros of using Twitter to build your business